Motivic Modularity of CM K3 Surfaces: Preliminaries

-\begin{exmp} (1) If $X$ is a singular K3 surface, i.e., it has the Picard rank $20$, then $X$ has CM over $\mathbb{C}$.
+\begin{exmp} (1) If $X$ is a singular K3 surface, i.e., it has the maximal Picard rank $20$, then $X$ has CM over $\mathbb{C}$.
 Then the reflex field is an imaginary quadratic field.
-Their consideration are given in remark 3.10 in chapter 3 of \cite{Huy}. \\(2) Let $X$ be a K3 surfaces over $\mathbb{C}$.
-Suppose that there exists an automorphism $\sigma\in {\rm Aut}(X)$ of order $N$ and that transcendental rank ${\rm rank}_{\mathbb{Z}} T(X)$ is equal to a value $\varphi(N)$ where the function $\varphi$ is Euler function.
-Then $X$ has CM over $\mathbb{C}$.
-And the reflex field is the cyclotomic field $\mathbb{Q}(\zeta_{N})$ where $\zeta_{N}$ is a primitive $N$-th root. \\(3) Let $A$ be an abelian surface over $\mathbb{C}$, and $X$ be the Kummer surface associated to $A$.
-Then it is known that $X$ has CM over $\mathbb{C}$ if and only if $A$ has CM over $\mathbb{C}$ by Lemme 9.3 in \cite{Ito}. \end{exmp} \begin{dfn} Let $X$ be a K3 surface over a number field $k\subset \mathbb{C}$.
-Then we say that $X$ has CM over $k$ if \\(i) the scalar extension $X_{\mathbb{C}} := X\times_{{\rm Spec}(k)}{\rm Spec}(\mathbb{C})$ has CM over $\mathbb{C}$, \\(ii) $k\supset \sigma_{X_{\mathbb{C}}}(E_{X_{\mathbb{C}}})$. \end{dfn} \begin{rmk}Mukai, Nikulin, and Buskin(\cite{mukai}, \cite{nik}, and \cite{bus}) proved the Hodge conjecture for the self product of a CM K3 surface (see the corollary of the theorem 1.1 in \cite{bus}).
-Using this, Valloni \cite{val21} gave an equivalent condition for $X$ to have complex multiplication over $k$, analogues to the one for abelian varieties. \end{rmk} Finally, we introduce to a fundamental fact for CM K3 surfaces.
-Let $X$ be a K3 surface with CM over $\mathbb{C}$ and let $G:={\rm MT}(T(X)_{\mathbb{Q}})$.
-Zarhin proved the following fact (see the theorem 2.3.1 in \cite{Zarhin}): \begin{thm} The algebraic group $G$ is isomorphic to the kernel of
+These considerations are given in \cite[Chapter 3, Remark 3.10]{Huy}. \\ (2) Let $X$ be a K3 surface over $\mathbb{C}$.
+Suppose that there exists an automorphism $\sigma\in {\rm Aut}(X)$ of order $N$ such that the transcendental rank ${\rm rank}_{\mathbb{Z}} T(X)$ is equal to $\varphi(N)$, where $\varphi$ is Euler's function.
+Then $X$ has CM over $\mathbb{C}$, and the reflex field is the cyclotomic field $\mathbb{Q}(\zeta_{N})$, where $\zeta_{N}$ is a primitive $N$-th root of unity. \\ (3) Let $A$ be an abelian surface over $\mathbb{C}$, and let $X$ be the Kummer surface associated to $A$.
+Then $X$ has CM over $\mathbb{C}$ if and only if $A$ has CM over $\mathbb{C}$ (see \cite[Lemma 9.3]{Ito}). \end{exmp} \begin{dfn} Let $X$ be a K3 surface over a number field $k\subset \mathbb{C}$.
+Then we say that $X$ has CM over $k$ if \\ (i) the scalar extension $X_{\mathbb{C}} := X\times_{{\rm Spec}(k)}{\rm Spec}(\mathbb{C})$ has CM over $\mathbb{C}$, \\ (ii) $k\supset \sigma_{X_{\mathbb{C}}}(E_{X_{\mathbb{C}}})$. \end{dfn} \begin{rmk}Mukai, Nikulin, and Buskin(\cite{mukai}, \cite{nik}, and \cite{bus}) proved that the Hodge conjecture for the self-product of a CM K3 surface is true (see \cite[Corollary of Theorem 1.1]{bus}).
+Using this, Valloni \cite{val21} gave a condition for $X$ to have complex multiplication over $k$, analogous to the corresponding condition for abelian varieties. \end{rmk} Finally, we introduce a fundamental fact for CM K3 surfaces.
+Let $X$ be a K3 surface with CM over $\mathbb{C}$, and let $G:={\rm MT}(T(X)_{\mathbb{Q}})$.
+Zarhin proved the following (see \cite[Theorem 2.3.1]{Zarhin}): \begin{thm} The algebraic group $G$ is isomorphic, as a $\mathbb{Q}$-algebraic group, to the kernel of

-as an $\mathbb{Q}$ algebraic group, where $E=\sigma_{X}(E_{X})$ and $F$ is the maximal totally real subfield of $E$. \end{thm} Hence rational points of $G$ are given by
+where $E=\sigma_{X}(E_{X})$ and $F$ is the maximal totally real subfield of $E$. \end{thm} Hence the rational points of $G$ are given by